 NATHAN: We filmed at the Natchez Trace bridge just outside of Nashville.
 It really is a stunning location.
 You think it looks good on video…it’s even better in person.
 We found the location, probably over a year ago.
 It was when my wife Katie, little boy Emerson and I were just driving through the country side and we saw the bridge.
 We had passed it several times but we had never driven over it, we had only driven under it,. i just remember seeing the view and telling my wife “Katie, we need to figure out how to do a video here, this would be perfect!”
 And I didn’t know how we were going to do it because it’s an actual road and I wasn’t going to go through the hassle of getting the road shut down because that would have been too crazy!
 [LAUGHS]

 BREAKAWAY DAILY: It was still pretty dangerous filming on a major road Nathan!
-[LAUGHS] Can you talk a bit about the filming process?
+You went to great lengths to film it.
+The road was still open to incoming traffic!
+Can you talk a bit about the filming process?

 NATHAN: You’re right – it was a little crazy, but I guess that added to the excitement of it all.
 We showed up about 5:45 in the morning, right before sunrise so that we could capture the great lighting and we just went for it!
 I didn’t know what to expect because I knew that is was kind-of a less populated road, but I knew that cars would still be coming by.
 Sure enough, as soon as the sun started rising, people were on their way to work and there was a lot more people going to work than I thought there would be!
 So we had to stop and start a few times to let cars pass, but that kind of added to the adventure.
 Some drivers were racing by, so we would just hop to the shoulder, and waive to the people driving by.
 [LAUGHS] But it was absolutely gorgeous to be able to look out over that bridge and the beautiful hills of Tennessee.
 It was just stunning and breathtaking.
 I guess it was a little bit dangerous, but we stayed away from the edges of the bridge to where we weren’t going to go skydiving from Natchez Trace bridge!
 [LAUGHS] It it was tons of fun!